 The English Language program started in 2010 with one teacher and about a dozen students.
-Now we have four teachers and 250 students from grades 4-9.
+Now we have five teachers andover 400 students from grades 4-9.
 The students come voluntarily every day after school to learn English.
-Our four teachers conduct the hour-long classes in the Kaun Khlong Primary School.
+Our five teachers conduct the hour-long classes in the Kaun Khlong Primary School.
 Chan Ngoeurn Theourm manages the program and is also one of the teachers.
 The students have access to a language lab/media center in the Siskowic Learning Center.

 The program costs about $6,000 a year – not bad when you consider a child is learning English for just a little over $25 a year.
 English is critical in Cambodia.
 When students can speak English, they increase their chances of finding a good job and having a brighter future.

 Language Lab/Media Center